KaihWhite/KaihWhite.github.io/docs/index.markdown

 A couple of quick facts about me:
-	I am always eager to learn, constantly challenging myself, always looking for opportunitys to grow and expand what I know, and a Computer Science major.
+	I am always eager to learn, constantly challenging myself, looking for opportunitys to grow and expand what I know, and a Computer Science major at Colorado School of Mines.